awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.CommonDBATasks.Database.md

 exec rdsadmin.rdsadmin_util.alter_db_time_zone(p_new_tz => 'Africa/Algiers');
 ```

 After you alter the time zone by using the `alter_db_time_zone` procedure, reboot your DB instance for the change to take effect\.
-For more information, see [Rebooting a DB Instance](USER_RebootInstance.md)\.
-For information about upgrading time zones, see [Time Zone Considerations](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.OGPG.DST)\.
+For more information, see [Rebooting a DB instance](USER_RebootInstance.md)\.
+For information about upgrading time zones, see [Time zone considerations](USER_UpgradeDBInstance.Oracle.md#USER_UpgradeDBInstance.Oracle.OGPG.DST)\.

-## Working with Oracle External Tables<a name="Appendix.Oracle.CommonDBATasks.External_Tables"></a>
+## Working with Oracle external tables<a name="Appendix.Oracle.CommonDBATasks.External_Tables"></a>

 *Oracle external tables *are tables with data that is not in the database\.
 Instead, the data is in external files that the database can access\.
 By using external tables, you can access data without loading it into the database\.
-For more information about external tables, see [Managing External Tables](http://docs.oracle.com/database/121/ADMIN/tables.htm#ADMIN01507) in the Oracle documentation\.
+For more information about external tables, see [Managing external tables](http://docs.oracle.com/database/121/ADMIN/tables.htm#ADMIN01507) in the Oracle documentation\.

 With Amazon RDS, you can store external table files in directory objects\.
 You can create a directory object, or you can use one that is predefined in the Oracle database, such as the DATA\_PUMP\_DIR directory\.
-For information about creating directory objects, see [Creating and Dropping Directories in the Main Data Storage Space](Appendix.Oracle.CommonDBATasks.Misc.md#Appendix.Oracle.CommonDBATasks.NewDirectories)\.
+For information about creating directory objects, see [Creating and dropping directories in the main data storage space](Appendix.Oracle.CommonDBATasks.Misc.md#Appendix.Oracle.CommonDBATasks.NewDirectories)\.
 You can query the ALL\_DIRECTORIES view to list the directory objects for your Amazon RDS Oracle DB instance\.

 **Note**
 Directory objects point to the main data storage space \(Amazon EBS volume\) used by your instance\.
 The space used—along with data files, redo logs, audit, trace, and other files—counts against allocated storage\.

 You can move an external data file from one Oracle database to another by using the [ DBMS\_FILE\_TRANSFER](https://docs.oracle.com/database/121/ARPLS/d_ftran.htm#ARPLS095) package or the [UTL\_FILE](https://docs.oracle.com/database/121/ARPLS/u_file.htm#ARPLS069) package\.
 The external data file is moved from a directory on the source database to the specified directory on the destination database\.
-For information about using DBMS\_FILE\_TRANSFER, see [Importing Using Oracle Data Pump](Oracle.Procedural.Importing.md#Oracle.Procedural.Importing.DataPump)\.
+For information about using DBMS\_FILE\_TRANSFER, see [Importing using Oracle Data Pump](Oracle.Procedural.Importing.md#Oracle.Procedural.Importing.DataPump)\.

 After you move the external data file, you can create an external table with it\.
 The following example creates an external table that uses the `emp_xt_file1.txt` file in the USER\_DIR1 directory\.